pytask-dev/pytask/docs/source/tutorials/invoking_pytask.md

 ## Options

-Here are some valuable options for the build command.
+Here are a few selected options for the build command.

 ### Showing errors immediately